Perception’s Complex Layers

 7. …for the final purpose of acting, then observing our results.

-Further, most of our decisions, actions, and beliefs will create long-term habits to reinforce us to do more of the same in the future.
+Further, most of our decisions, actions, and beliefs create long-term habits.
+These habits reinforce us to do more of the same in the future.